Canine Transmissible Venereal Tumor: The 11,000-Year-Old Dog Cancer

 Understanding Transmissible Cancer in Dogs

-Cancers typically emerge when a single cell in the body acquires mutations that result in an uncontrolled cellular division that further leads to the emergence of tumors.
-These cells spread to different parts of the body through a process called metastasis.
-As a disease, cancer is not normally contagious.
-It is very rare for cancer cells to leave the bodies of their original hosts and to spread to other individuals.
-However, an extremely rare type of cancer can be contagious.
+Cancers emerge when a single cell in the body acquires mutations that result in an uncontrolled cellular division that further leads to tumors.
+These cells then spread to different parts of the body through a process called metastasis.
+Cancer is not normally contagious.
+It is very rare for cancer cells to leave the bodies of their hosts and spread to other individuals.

+Some extremely rare types of cancer can be contagious.
 There are currently four known cases of parasitic or transmissible cancers.
 These are the devil facial tumor disease affecting Tasmanian devils, contagious reticulum cell sarcoma affecting Syrian hamsters, leukemia affecting soft-shell clams, and the canine transmissible venereal tumor affecting dogs.

 Mukaratiwa and Gruys added that the progression of cancer follows a predictable growth pattern observed both in natural and experimental cases.
 The cancer would enter an initial growth phase lasting for four to six months, followed by a stable phase, and a regression phase.
 Metastasis is a rare occurrence except for puppies and immunocompromised dogs.